 When I was ready to get married and have a family I felt the pressure of time.
 With the acceleration of technology interfering with romance, things became even more complicated.
 (Read “No Premarital Text“ after this!)

-A moment of clarity struck when I was stood up on a date but got up the courage to ask him what happened.
+A moment of clarity struck when a date flaked (asked me out, confirmed even, but no time or place… you know the drill), but I got up the courage to ask him what happened.
 After he shared a bunch of reasons that made no sense, he said honestly that he wasn’t looking for anything right now.
 I surprised myself by responding with relief.
 I said genuinely, “Thank you for not wasting my time.”
 Then I told him kindly and clearly what I was looking for right now – and that if he knew anyone, to please set me up.
+He wanted to see me right away.

 Suddenly my perspective became so unencumbered: This is my goal.
 If you’re on the path with me, great.
 If you’re not, the sooner I know that the better.
 And vice versa!